 Home Escape Plan Worksheet

-Protect your family by preparing a plan to help them escape to safety in the event of an emergency.
-The first step in emergency preparedness is to create a home escape plan by downloading and printing Our Escape Plan worksheet.
+Help protect your family by preparing a plan to help them escape to safety in the event of an emergency.
+The first step in emergency preparedness is to create a home escape plan by downloading and printing our Escape Plan Worksheet.
 This makes for a fun activity and helps your kids remember how to escape in an emergency if the smoke alarms sound.

 Create Your Emergency Evacuation Plan